What is croup? Diagnosis and symptoms

 Croup is typically diagnosed by evaluating the symptoms, particularly the barking cough and stridor.
 The provider may ask about other symptoms, such as fever and difficulty breathing.

 There is not a specific croup virus.
 Many different respiratory viruses can cause croup.
 The most common virus that causes croup is the parainfluenza virus.
-During your visit at any of our urgent care centers, your provider may also run tests for viruses to determine the underlying cause of the croup.
+During your visit at any urgent care centers, your provider may also run tests for viruses to determine the underlying cause of the croup.

 Croup treatment to ease cough in children